 - 17th December – left SS Danube.
 Train to Zelinka, Ragusa, Hum, Mostar

-- 18th December – To Sarajevo (where Germans were still running the hospital)
+- 18th December – To Sarajevo (where Germans were still running the hospital), and from where Margaret writes to her Mother to say she has arrived.

 - 22nd March 1919 – Left Sarajevo to Ragusa